numman-ali/url-shortner/README.md

     - Modular config with parsing and validation of envs
 - Users Module
     - Has user service to accompany registration
-    - holds the user model
+    - Holds the user model with type annotations
 - Urls Module
     - Controller hands all requests from user (protected by JwtGuard) and serializes response with UrlDto
     - Service handles creation, retrieval and deletion of saved URLs